First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Derivation of OBG model templates

-The combined contribution of fluxes from the stellar component and both light and heavy accreting seeds is computed in the generated synthetic models.
+The combined contribution of fluxes from the stellar component and both light and heavy accreting seeds is computed in the generated synthetic models derived by combining the pure seed mass evolution followed via GEMS along with the stellar population.
 The stellar population is modeled using two possibilities: a younger, lower metallicity $(5\times 10^{-4}\,Z_{\Msun})$ and an older, higher metallicity population $(5 \times 10^{-2}\,Z_{\Msun})$, both modeled with a Kroupa IMF.
 Distinct seeding signatures are seen in the emergent spectrum.
 The resulting properties for the full parameter space comprising the two seeding scenarios, two accretion models, and two distinct assumptions for the metallicity of the stellar population are presented in detail in \citet{Natarajan+2017}.

-Robust selection criteria for OBGs powered by initially heavy seeds were also derived, including a pre-selection to eliminate blue sources, followed by color-color cuts $([{F}090W-{F}220W]> 0$;$-0.3< [{F}200W-{F}444W]< 0.3$) and the ratio of X-ray flux to rest-frame optical flux $({F}X/{F}444W\gg 1)$.
+Robust selection criteria for OBGs powered by initially heavy seeds have also been derived, including a pre-selection to eliminate blue sources, followed by color-color cuts $([{F}090W-{F}220W]> 0$;$-0.3< [{F}200W-{F}444W]< 0.3$) and the ratio of X-ray flux to rest-frame optical flux $({F}X/{F}444W\gg 1)$.
 These cuts sift out OBGs from other bright, high- and low-redshift contaminants in the infrared.
 OBGs were predicted to have faint but detectable magnitudes of ${M_{\rm AB} < 25}$ and unambiguously detectable by the NIRCam (Near-Infrared Camera) on \textit{JWST}.
 Fainter growing light seed remnants with lower birth masses were found to have significantly fainter predicted AB magnitudes of ${M_{\rm AB}< 31}$ by $z \sim 10$.